, here's my pick list of Dungeons and Dragons modules. I don't like Dungeon Magazine's top-30 list

 , and there's no real purpose to it other than to ride the psychosis and see if you can survive.
 It's a pocket universe feeding DM sadism and PC risk addiction, and despite certain reservations I'm very fond of it.

 .
 4 stars.
 Allen Hammack, 1980.
 Levels 5-7.
-Here's another I don't revere as much as I used to, though I will say that if there's an award to be given for "most difficult and frustrating module that I enjoyed as a player", Ghost Tower of Inverness
+I don't revere this one as much as I used to, though I will say that if there's an award to be given for "most difficult and frustrating module that I enjoyed as a player", Ghost Tower of Inverness

 would probably win.
 It's a horror house of trapped puzzles and formidable beasts, with an emphasis on the former, and if you're not quick at solving them you haven't a chance.
 The warning at the start is quite apt: "the tower is designed for experienced players, and the mistake of equating experienced characters